Click on any photo for more fun stuff about each production!

 AKA The Wacky Adventures of Will!

-This summer, I am unbelievably excited to be playing Octavius Caesar in Antony and Cleopatra and Cinna the Poet/Young Cato in Julius Caesar with Ithaca Shakespeare Company, directed by Stephen Ponton and staged managed by Ivy Stevens!!!
+I was unbelievably excited to play Octavius Caesar in Antony and Cleopatra and Cinna the Poet/Young Cato in Julius Caesar with Ithaca Shakespeare Company, directed by Stephen Ponton and staged managed by Ivy Stevens!

-This May, I was so inexpressibly grateful to play in the Cherry Arts workshop of Heading Into Night, a devised clown show exploring dementia and memory, created by Beth Milles and Daniel Passer.
-The workshop precedes the production's premiere at the Cherry in the Winter of 2023!
+In May, I was so inexpressibly grateful to play in the Cherry Arts workshop of Heading Into Night, a devised clown show exploring dementia and memory, created by Beth Milles and Daniel Passer!

 In October, I was humbled and honored to direct and dramaturg Edward Albee's Who's Afraid of Virginia Woolf? (featuring Kathleen Mulligan and Craig MacDonald) for On the Verge, a collaborative organization between the Department of Theatre Arts and the Department of Literatures in English at Ithaca College.
 The production was produced at the Cherry Artspace and was stage managed by Christina Johns!